jcerdenia/StarSearch/README.md

 The View layer simply reacts to any changes in the data that it observes in the ViewModel, and updates the UI accordingly.

 <b>Extras</b><br>
-I added options to search and reorder tracks to demonstrate keeping business logic strictly in the ViewModel and limiting the data stream that goes into the UI.
+I added options to search and reorder tracks to demonstrate keeping business logic strictly in the ViewModel and limiting the data stream that is exposed to the UI.

 Download APK: https://github.com/joshuacerdenia/StarSearch/blob/master/StarSearch.apk